raspberrypilearning/physical-computing-guide/worksheet.md

 ![](images/gpio-pins.jpg)

-Note that the numbering of the GPIO pins is rather weird. *Appendix 1: A note on pin numbering*  below explains why.
+Note that the numbering of the GPIO pins is rather weird.
+Appendix 1, below, explains why.

 ## What are they for?
 What can I do with them?